Greetings, Kia Ora, Talofa, Mālō ē lelei, Ahn-Nyeong Hah-Seh-Yo, nǐ hǎo

 Please Note: The School Donation can be claimed as a Tax Rebate at the end of the Financial Year.

 This is separate to your school donation and is set each term for school trips and activities that are an important part of our education programme.
 Parents are informed in advance.
-It is necessary to have parent consent for all trips.
+A blanket consent form filled in by parents on enrolment covers all low risk trips.
+For high risk trips such as camp and water activities, parents are notified for further consent.
 The payment of this fee, also gives your consent.
-Children will not be taken on trips without parental consent.

 Children bring their own lunches to school and we encourage a ‘litter-less lunchbox’ as we aim to encourage environmental awareness.
 Children will need a healthy morning snack and lunch with water only in drink bottles.